invisible-college/statebus/README.md

 	save(proposal)

   This will save the new data on the server.
-It updates the cache, then does a POST/PUT/UPDATE request to the proposal object's `url', and tells React to re-render the page.
+It updates the cache, then does a `POST/PUT/UPDATE` request to the proposal object's `url`, and tells React to re-render the page.

 To create a new object, just make one like this: